Chapter 2: What Does Your Travel Insurance Cover?

 What Does Travel Insurance Not Cover?

-Uncovered things – or exclusions – can include:
+Uncovered things – or exclusions – may include:

 • Extreme sports where the chance of death or injury is high